ga4gh/ga4gh-server/docs/datarepo.rst

 ``NCBI37`` with this new variant set.
 Because we do not provide a ``--name`` argument, a name is automatically generated using the default name generation rules.

-.. todo:: Add a paragraph to the section where we discuss names above where we can define the default name generation rules, and link to that from here.

 .. code-block:: bash